cjhyuky/MA-XML-MIUI8-Korean/README.md

     ingbrzy - Builder of MultiRom, Bug reports. cjhyuky - Builder of MIUI7 Korean translation

-    Thanks to ruinses, ginam kim, lecahel(for bug reports and translation suggestions).
+    Thanks to Xiaomistory, ruinses, ginam kim, lecahel(for bug reports and translation suggestions).

     This sources are based on the Korean translation pack from en.miui.com's global ROM.